 In 1910, Dr. James E. Shepard, a Durham pharmacist and religious educator, opened the National Religious Training School and Chautauqua for the Colored Race and declared its purpose to be “the development in young men and women of the character and sound academic training requisite for real service to the nation.”

-In 1923 the North Carolina legislature appropriated funds for the purchase and maintenance of the school.
-That was the beginning of its state support, and the institution was renamed the Durham State Normal School.
-Two years later, the legislature converted the institution into the North Carolina College for Negroes, dedicating it to the offering of liberal arts education and the preparation of teachers and principals of secondary schools.
-North Carolina College for Negroes became the nation’s first state-supported liberal arts college for African-American students.
+The institution struggled financially in its early years.
+In 1915, it was sold and reorganized, then becoming the National Training School.
+In 1923, the state legislature appropriated funds to buy the school and renamed it the Durham State Normal School.
+Two years later, the legislature converted the institution into the North Carolina College for Negroes, dedicating it to liberal arts education and the preparation of teachers and principals.
+The college thus became the nation’s first state-supported liberal arts college for black students.

 In 1939, the college offered its first graduate-level courses in the arts and sciences.
 The School of Law opened in 1940, followed in 1941 by the School of Library Science.
 In 1947, the legislature changed the name to North Carolina College at Durham.
 Shepard served as president until his death in 1947.
 Dr. Alfonso Elder was installed in 1948 as his successor.

 North Carolina College at Durham became North Carolina Central University in 1969.
 On July 1, 1972, all the state’s public four-year colleges and universities were joined to become the Consolidated University of North Carolina.
 As part of the transition, the chief executive’s title changed from president to chancellor.